Lisa-1112/reading-notes/102/reading02.md

 1b.
 What do the following commands do?
 1. pwd command it Prints the path of the Working Directory.
 2. ls commands lists the contents of a directory.
-3. cd commands change Directories - ie. move to another directory.
+3. cd commands change Directory go to home - directory ie. move to another directory.
 4. mkdir commands stands for "make directory."
 With mkdir
 5. touch commands it creates a new file  touch name-of-file